rrooggiieerr/homeassistant-xyscreens/README.md

 - After restarting go to **Settings** then **Devices & Services**
 - Select **+ Add integration** and type in **XY Screens**
+- Select the connection type: **Serial Port** (USB-to-RS485 adapter) or **Network** (RS485-to-Ethernet converter)
-- Select the serial port or enter the path manually
+- For serial: select the serial port or enter the path manually
+- For network: enter the IP address and TCP port of your converter
 - Select the address of your device or enter the address manually
 - Select the type of device, projector screen or projector lift
-- Set the up and down times of your device.
+- Set the up and down times of your device
 - Select **Submit**

 A new XY Screens integration and device will now be added to your Integrations view.